jakeajames/multi_path/README.md

 # multi_path
-multi_path with root, sandbox escape, codesign patch, bind shell, r/w for 11.0-11.2.6, nvram unlock (from Electra) and host_get_special_port 4 (from Electra).
+multi_path with root, sandbox escape, codesign patch, bind shell, r/w for 11.0-11.2.6, nvram unlock (from Electra) and host_get_special_port 4 (from Electra), code injection (from Electra; injects the DummyPass tweak as a test; does not survive resprings; does not support tweaks depending on substrate).
 Call it a jailbreak if you want, or... a jelbrek

 Credits to: Ian Beer for multi_path and mach_portal, Jonathan Levin for amfid patch, Jonathan Seals for find_kernel_base, Electra Team (especially stek29) and PsychoTea (@iBSparkes)